Return of Apollo 15 to Earth: Reentry

 After awaking on their final day in space, the crew shut down the SIM bay for the last time.
 The gamma-ray spectrometer boom was stowed and all the equipment was made safe.
 Along with the rest of the service module it would burn up as it reentered the Earth's atmosphere.

 The final midcourse correction of the mission (MCC-7) or the corridor control burn, was a 21 s RCS thruster, slowing them down by 5.6 ft/s (1.7 m/s).
 Now all that was left for them to do was separate from the service module and assume the blunt-end-forward orientation.

-The CM's own RCS system was pressurized and the VHF radio link checked.
+The CM's own RCS was pressurized and the VHF radio link checked.
 VHF would be used after passing through the radio communications blackout of reentry.

 The separation from the SM was a highly important event.
 First, a series of pyrotechnic systems were armed; a switch was then flicked to initiate separation.
 From here an automatic system took over.
 A timer was started to have the RCS thrusters fire to increase the separation.
 The electrical connections between the two craft were severed using cannon-style plug and socket connectors that were ejected using small pyrotechnic charges.
 A pyro-powered guillotine severed the wire bundles and plumbing.
 Further charges severed tension ties that connected the two modules, which were then pushed apart using springs.

 After entering the atmosphere, the acceleration built, peaking at 6 g (59 m/s²).
 This dropped as they slowed down, coming out of radio blackout.
 Passing through 7,300 metres (24,000 ft), the apex cover was blown by a pyrotechnic charge.
 This exposed the two sets of parachutes.
 First the two drogue parachutes were released, which slowed and stabilized the capsule from 500 km/h to 280 km/h.
 They pulled out the three large main parachutes some twenty seconds later.

 The capsule of Apollo 15 descends under only two good parachutes.

 The recovery forces in the area reported that only two of the main parachutes had inflated.
 Worden said after splashdown that all three parachutes did inflate properly at first but after dumping the RCS fuel (highly toxic hydrazine and dinitrogen tetroxide), he noticed that one was not inflated anymore.
 Post flight analysis would find that two or three of the six shroud lines on the failed parachute were missing.
 Although no conclusive cause was found, it is thought that the loss of the shroud lines was due to the RCS fuel dump.